 Withdrawal after the first seven (7) working days of the initial quarter of enrollment is termed a withdrawal.
-A student who has been enrolled for more than seven (7) days and withdraws, is dismissed, or takes a leave of absence may be eligible for a partial reversal of their charges.
+A student who has been enrolled for more than seven (7) days and withdraws, is dismissed, or takes a leave of absence may be eligible for a partial reversal of their tuition charges.
 Students who have completed 60 percent or less of any quarter are eligible for a pro rata refund less the non-refundable fees.
 The pro rata refund amount is determined by the daily charge for the quarter (total tuition charge, divided by the number of instructional days in the quarter), multiplied by the number of days the student attended, or was scheduled to attend, prior to withdrawal.
 KPSAHS students who have completed 61% or more of any quarter, in all programs are ineligible for a refund and are required to pay the full tuition charge for the quarter.
-For purposes of calculating refunds, the withdrawal date is based upon the student's last date of attendance.
+For purposes of calculating refunds, the withdrawal date is based upon, at latest, the date that written notification of withdrawal or cancellation is received by Student Records.